rust-lang/reference/src/conditional-compilation.md

   if at least one predicate is true.
 If there are no predicates, it is false.
 * `not()` with a configuration predicate.
 It is true if its predicate is false and false if its predicate is true.
+* `version()` with a version number inside.
+It is true if the language version the compiler targets is higher or equal to the contained version number.
+  It is false otherwise.

 _Configuration options_ are names and key-value pairs that are either set or unset.
 Names are written as a single identifier such as, for example, `unix`.